MostafaMagdySe/FullStack-Movie_Management_Dockerized/README.md

 ```
 and now your project is Running!

-##How to use The project
+## How to use The project

-open your browser and paste this url:
+Open your browser and paste this url:
 ```bash
 localhost:4200
 ```